ZimboPro/notifier/README.md

 More details about the cron structure can be found at https://crates.io/crates/job_scheduler

+### Installation

+Either run
+`sh install.sh` or `./install.sh`
+OR
+`cargo install --path .`

+This will install the executable locally on the system.
+NOTE: This does not setup the executable to run at start up.

 ### Support

-It is supported on Linux.
-Windows and MacOS still needs to be tested.
+It is supported on Linux and Windows.
+MacOS still needs to be tested but should theoretically work.

 ### Start Up